torvalds/linux/Documentation/kernel-hacking/locking.rst

 Exposing Objects Outside This File
 ----------------------------------

-If our objects contained more information, it might not be sufficient to copy the information in and out: other parts of the code might want to keep pointers to these objects, for example, rather than looking up the id every time.
+If our objects contained more information, it might yest be sufficient to copy the information in and out: other parts of the code might want to keep pointers to these objects, for example, rather than looking up the id every time.
 This produces two problems.

-The first problem is that we use the ``cache_lock`` to protect objects: we'd need to make this non-static so the rest of the code can use it.
+The first problem is that we use the ``cache_lock`` to protect objects: we'd need to make this yesn-static so the rest of the code can use it.
-This makes locking trickier, as it is no longer all in one place.
+This makes locking trickier, as it is yes longer all in one place.

-The second problem is the lifetime problem: if another structure keeps a pointer to an object, it presumably expects that pointer to remain valid.
-Unfortunately, this is only guaranteed while you hold the lock, otherwise someone might call :c:func:`cache_delete()` and even worse, add another object, re-using the same address.
+The second problem is the lifetime problem: if ayesther structure keeps a pointer to an object, it presumably expects that pointer to remain valid.
+Unfortunately, this is only guaranteed while you hold the lock, otherwise someone might call :c:func:`cache_delete()` and even worse, add ayesther object, re-using the same address.

-As there is only one lock, you can't hold it forever: no-one else would get any work done.
+As there is only one lock, you can't hold it forever: yes-one else would get any work done.

 The solution to this problem is to use a reference count: everyone who has a pointer to the object increases it when they first get the object, and drops the reference count when they're finished with it.
-Whoever drops it to zero knows it is unused, and can actually delete it.
+Whoever drops it to zero kyesws it is unused, and can actually delete it.

 Here is the code::